Room Combine Group Labels

 Automatic Microphone Mixer I/O

-When room combining with Automatic Microphone Mixers, the AMMs are placed in Slave mode.
+When room combining with Automatic Microphone Mixers, the AMMs are placed in CCR mode.
 The CRR’s AMM Chain and AMM Sum connections are wired to the Chain and Sum ports on the AMM for the room.

 When the CRR is uncombined, the CRR is simply routing the AMM’s Chain signal back to the AMM’s Sum input.
 This causes the AMM to function normally.
 When rooms are combined, the Chain signals for the combined rooms are mixed together by the Conference Room Router and sent to the Sum input on the AMM for each room.
 This causes the AMMs to function as though they were a single, large AMM.

 The additional RCGroup inputs and outputs are all signals used to combine the rooms.
 Each CRR will have at least three RCGroup outputs that must be routed to all other CRRs in the same RCGroup.

 • The RC Mics Out carries the Post-AEC mic mix from this CRR.